aleksey00/dust-fairy/README.md

 ## ABSTRACT (work in progress)

-This automation with few easy steps will help achieve set-it-and-forget-it automation.
+This system with few easy steps will help achieve set-it-and-forget-it automation.
-With a few commonly found sensors, relays and contactors and other easeaily swappable components that make up dust-fairy the system fits from large industrial shop to home hobbyist dust collection system wihtout breaking a buck.
+Using just a few commonly found sensors, relays and contactors with other easiely swappable components that make up dust-fairy the system will accomodate from large industrial shop to home hobbyist dust collection system wihtout breaking a buck.

 Idea is to use arduino as a brain of the operation with ability to detect activationsignal of certain equipment and keep open corresponding blast gate while closing other blast gates and activating dust collection cyclone system for better performance.
 Keeping in mind safety features especially for large industrial dust collector system, protecting ductwork with gates always open by default and never all clost at any time.
 With timer delay and blast gate open cycle to clear ductowk this system will keep ductwork free of dust.
 With future expansion of sensors for statistical analisys of negative pressure generated in the ductowork for better maintenance of the system.
 Eventually upgrading to sensors for a static discharge and fire prevention/detection system.